EU judges to rule on ECB empty chair

 The move is to see the ECB's 25-member governing council meet with an empty chair in Frankfurt in April, but the EU central bank is seeking an injunction to overrule the ban in order to "preserve the normal functioning of its decision-making".

-The ECB also asked the EU judges to rule "whether Latvian authorities breached European Union law" in prohibiting Rimsevics from "holding office at the Latvian central bank and exercising his functions as a member of the ECB's governing Council".
+The ECB also asked the EU judges to rule "whether Latvian authorities breached European Union law" in prohibiting Rimsevics from "holding office at the Latvian central bank and exercising his functions as a member of the ECB's governing council".

-Latvian authorities accused Rimsevics of taking up to €100,000 in bribes while in office and while attending ECB meetings in Frankfurt.
+Latvian authorities have accused Rimsevics of taking up to €100,000 in bribes while in office and while attending ECB meetings.

 He denies the allegations and plans to contest his dismissal in the courts.

-The ECB brought the case in order to protect its legal independence from national politics in the 19 eurozone states, but the affair cast a harsh spotlight on EU anti-corruption structures.
+The ECB brought the case in order to protect its legal independence from national politics in the 19 eurozone states, but the affair cast a harsh light on EU anti-corruption structures.

-The empty chair fiasco came after two other eurozone banking scandals - the forced liquidation of ABLV, Latvia's third largest lender, and Malta's suspension of Pilates Bank.
+The empty chair fiasco comes amid two other eurozone banking scandals - the forced liquidation of ABLV, Latvia's third largest lender, and Malta's suspension of Pilates Bank, also last month.

 The US said in March that ABLV, which Rimsevics was supposed to oversee, was guilty of "institutionalised money laundering" to help North Korea evade sanctions.

-The US also accused Pilates Bank of sanctions busting on Iran, amid broader allegations of corruption by the Maltese government and the assassination of an investigative journalist on the island.
+The US accused Pilates Bank of sanctions busting on Iran, amid broader allegations of Maltese government corruption and the assassination of an investigative journalist on the island.

-The US announcement on ABLV prompted a bank run.
-The ECB intervened with liquidity assistance to prevent the bank's collapse, but pulled the plug after 10 days, forcing its liquidation.
+The US announcement on ABLV prompted a bank run and the ECB intervened with liquidity assistance to prevent the lender's collapse, but it pulled the plug after 10 days, forcing the bank into liquidation.

 The EU central bank later admitted that its own supervisory structure, the Single Supervisory Mechanism (SSM), had failed to tackle the problem.